 This is how you jump through the issue:

-You: Hi, how are you.
-Thank you for the quote and fast turnaround, I appreciate that.
+You: Hi, thank you for the quote and fast turnaround, I appreciate that.
 I think we can apply the XWZ ruling to it.
 Can we do that please, I want to help my client lower the taxes

-You treat it as a given, gone and forgotten in the past, and focus on how to move forward.
+You don’t even mention the mistake and focus on how to move forward.

 The power protection is also sub-communicated in the: